 LEARN MORE ABOUT THE IMMIGRATION CASE MANAGER PROGRAM

-The Immigration Case Manager program at Herzing College Toronto is designed to give you the knowledge and practical skills you need to assist licensed immigration consultants and lawyers.
+The Immigration Case Manager program at Herzing College is designed to give you the knowledge and practical skills you need to assist licensed immigration consultants and lawyers.

 Training takes just nine months, including a five-week internship at a law firm or immigration consulting business.